 Vitamin C also increases collagen production and wound healing.

 A study utilized acetaminophen with collagen II, and the individuals who took both had significantly decreased symptoms of osteoarthritis.
 Although the study was done with acetaminophen, a natural alternative would be DLPA or turmeric.
 They are more beneficial for gut health and naturally reduce pain and inflammation.

 Depression is a significant concern for aging adults, especially with decreased exercise and time spent indoors.
 Over 34 million adults over age 65 suffer from depression, and only 3% of those individuals receive treatment for their mental health.

-5-HTP is a precursor to the neurotransmitter serotonin, low in individuals suffering from a depressive disorder.
+5-HTP is a precursor to the neurotransmitter serotonin, which is low in individuals suffering from a depressive disorder.
 5-HTP is a form of tryptophan that does not compete with other amino acids when absorbed.
-Whereas tryptophan is a precursor to serotonin, it has to be taken separately from other proteins, so it does not compete with more potent amino acids.
+Whereas tryptophan is a precursor to serotonin, it has to be taken separately from other proteins so it does not compete with more potent amino acids.

 80-90% of serotonin comes from the gut, so it is imperative to take care of your gut health.

 Mindfulness-based stress reduction is a way to help you be aware of the positivity in your life you may be overlooking, and it is similar to mindfulness-based cognitive therapy.
 This is where you allow yourself to soak in the present things you have to look forward to and live in the moment.
 Despite what is going on, you are drowning out the noise and focusing on how you feel currently.

 Magnesium is a mineral, and it is necessary for over 300 different processes in our bodies, including

 - blood sugar, and more.